IMMUNIZATION

 Vaccine-preventable viral diseases include Poliomyelitis, Hepatitis B, Hepatitis A, Measles, Yellow fever, Japanese encephalitis, Rabies, Varicella, Diarrhoea due to rotavirus, mumps, rubella, influenza, dengue, diseases caused by human papillomavirus (cervical cancer, venereal warts)

-Although there are many vaccine-preventable diseases, not all of them are recommended in national immunization programmes.
+Although there are many vaccine-preventable diseases, not all of them are recommended in national immunisation programmes.
 Several factors are taken into consideration before vaccines are recommended.
 These include;

 - Epidemiology of the target disease -incidence, age, sex